 - Can be overkill for non-software projects, making it less suitable for general project management.

-Jira provides a free plan for up to 10 users.
+Jira Software provides a free plan for up to 10 users.
 For larger teams, when billed monthly, the Standard plan costs $7.75 per user per month, and the Premium plan is $15.25 per user per month.
 It also offers an Enterprise plan that’s billed annually, and pricing is available on request.

 ClickUp: Best for all-in-one project management